-How to Help a Dog with a Gas Problem
+Help My Dog with a Gas Problem

 Bowls to slow dogs down

 Flatulence is the emission of air that has been trapped in the dog's stomach and intestines.
 The air has very likely been swallowed from the mouth, however it may also be formed by certain nutrients braking down in the dog's intestinal tract.
-While releasing the air trapped is a good thing, too much may indicated that there may be a problem.
+While releasing the air trapped is a good thing, too much may be indicative that there may be a problem.
 Often, the problem can be easily solved by following some easy guidelines.